moooooo16/ELPV_Classification/elpv/README.md

 ## ELPV
->All files under elpv folder are wrote by Mo Li.
+> All files under elpv folder are wrote by Mo Li.
+> All report about ML are wrote by Mo Li

-> his folder foucse on the implementation of machine learning algorithm and related functions.
+> His folder foucse on the implementation of machine learning algorithm and related functions.

 > You will need to use command in USAGE to run the code.